Nicola Barbato: Fasci Siciliani

-In March 1893, he founded and became the leader of the Fasci dei lavoratori (Workers League) of Piana dei Greci, and was known as "the workers' apostle".
-Other leaders included Rosario Garibaldi Bosco in Palermo, Giuseppe De Felice Giuffrida in Catania, and Bernardino Verro in Corleone.
-The Fascio of Piana was one of the more numerous and better organized; there were more than 2,800 members out of 9,000 inhabitants, and included over a thousand women.
+Barbato was the classic country doctor who, by treating poor patients free of charge, had earned admiration and recognition, as well as unlimited trust.
+In March 1893, he founded and became the leader of the Fasci dei lavoratori (Workers League) of Piana dei Greci.
+The adult population joined it en masse: only twenty-four days after its foundation it already had 1,500 members.
+The Fascio of Piana was one of the more numerous and better organized; eventually there were more than 2,800 members out of 9,000 inhabitants, and included over a thousand women.
 Barbato was the animator of the Fascio and, according to contemporary witnesses, he "became the real boss (il vero padrone) of the district", challenging the traditional land-owning elite.
 The female Fascio delle lavoratrici had their own meeting hall where they held their own meetings; they carried their own banner when participated in protest marches.

-Famous are his Labour Day speeches on May 1 at Portella della Ginestra, where he used to speak to the crowd from a big rock that was later called the "stone of Barbato."
-The first meeting took place in 1893 and the place became a historic meeting place of local peasantry from the neighbouring towns of Piana dei Greci, San Giuseppe Jato and San Cipirello.
+Barbato was one of the most prominent leaders of the Fasci Siciliani and was known as "the workers' apostle", and was instrumental in setting up the Fasci in the neighbouring towns of San Giuseppe Jato, San Cipirello, Partinico, Borgetto and Belmonte Mezzagno.
+Other leaders included Rosario Garibaldi Bosco in Palermo, Giuseppe De Felice Giuffrida in Catania, and Bernardino Verro in Corleone.
+Famous are his Labour Day speeches on 1 May at Portella della Ginestra, where he used to speak to the crowd from a big rock that was later called the "stone of Barbato."
+The first meeting took place in 1893 and the place became a historic meeting place of local peasantry from San Giuseppe Jato and San Cipirello.
 The tradition was interrupted during the fascist period and resumed after the fall of the Fascist regime.
 In 1947, Portella della Ginestra was the scene of a massacre that killed 11 people and wounded 33, perpetuated by the bandit Salvatore Giuliano.